kusubooru/tagaa/README.md

 the images to Shimmie2.

 ## Usage
-* Download the latest [release](https://github.com/kusubooru/local-tagger/releases) for your system and extract.
+* Download the latest [release](https://github.com/kusubooru/local-tagger/releases) for your platform and extract.
 * Place the executable into a folder with images and launch.
+* If the browser window does not open automatically then visit http://localhost:8080
 * Tag your images.
-* Make sure to fill the 'server path prefix' input with the upload location on your server and then click 'Save to CSV'.
+* Make sure to fill the 'server path prefix' input with the upload location on your server.
+* Click any of the 'Save to CSV' buttons.

 ### Screenshot
 ![Usage image](doc/usage.png)